Welcome to today's edition of the Rush 24-7 podcast.

 If you have to level some infrastructure, do it.

-Of course, we've really built the country up in a marvelous way, and nobody is uh reporting that very much.
+Of course, we've really built the country up in a marvelous way, and nobody is reporting that very much.

 Stay with us.

-Okay, the uh first hours of the can.
+Okay, the first hours of the canon.

-I didn't want to leave the program with it because frankly I'm tired of talking about the Democrats, but I have a duty to do, and we'll do it when we get back.
+But I have a duty to do, and we'll do it when we get back.